-- 5. What are some of the reason why infants are circumcised in general?

-- a.
-Religious

-- b.
-Cultural

-- c.
-Medical purposes

-- 6. In the three randomized, controlled clinical trials of male circumcision conducted in Africa, what was the approximate percentage of risk reduction for HIV acquisition associated with male circumcision? (circle the best answer)

-- a.
-20-40%

-- b.
-50-60%

-- c.
-70-80%

-- d. >80%

-- In order to prevent HIV, when do you think the best age(s) would be for boys or men to be circumcised? (circle the best answer/answers - there can be more than one answer)

-- a.
-In first few months from birth
+- 4. Describe, in brief, the evidence that supports the conclusion that male circumcision reduces the risk of HIV acquisition. - 5.
+What are some of the reason why infants are circumcised in general? - 6.
+In the three randomized, controlled clinical trials of male circumcision conducted in Africa, what was the approximate percentage of risk reduction for HIV acquisition associated with male circumcision? (circle the best answer) - a.
+20-40% - b.
+70-80% - c. >80% - In order to prevent HIV, when do you think the best age(s) would be for boys or men to be circumcised? (circle the best answer/answers - there can be more than one answer) - a.
+In early adulthood - b.
+After marriage - c.
+At any age - d.
+Why did you choose the answer(s) you did? - 8.
+What are the advantages of performing male circumcision in early infancy over adolescence and adults?

-- b.
-Before becoming sexually active

-- c.
-In early adulthood

-- d.
-After marriage

-- e.
-At any age

-- f.
-All the above

-8. What are the advantages of performing male circumcision in early infancy over adolescence and adults?